mkd/gargantua/README.md

 - **Universal Chess Interface (UCI) protocol:** http://wbec-ridderkerk.nl/html/UCIProtocol.html

-- **NNUE evaulation function:** an evaluation function based on a neural network trained with milliones of games played by Stockfish 11 at a moderate depth.
+- **NNUE evaluation function:** an evaluation function based on a neural network trained with millions of games played by Stockfish 11 at a moderate depth.
 More here: https://www.chessprogramming.org/NNUE